wiremock/api-template-library/azure.com-resources-policy/index.md

 ---
 slug: "azure-com-resources-policy"
-name: "PolicyClient"
+title: "PolicyClient"
 provider: "azure.com"
 description: "To manage and control access to your resources, you can define customized\
   \ policies and assign them at a scope."
 logo: "azure.com-resources-policy-logo.png"
 logoMediaType: "image/png"
 tags:
-- name: "cloud"
+- "cloud"
 stubs: "azure.com-resources-policy-stubs.json"
+swagger: "azure.com-resources-policy-swagger.json"
 ---